TheShiShiLion/BackdoorsAndBreaches/README.md

 <img src="resources/BackdoorsAndBreachesProject.TheShiShiLion.Test.2.jpg" height="100">

 Step 6: The incident master should introduce the game objectives and talk the players through the planned gameplay.
-It may be helpful to show the instructions page from BHIS which can be accessed through the "i" image beside the top banner.
+It may be helpful to show the instructions page from BHIS which can be accessed through the "i" image beside the top banner on the dashboards.
 The specific scenario the incident master invents (typically based upon the initial access card) should be introduced.
-Give the players 5 minutes to familiarise themselves with the procedure cards they've been dealt.
-When the players are comfortable the incident master should ask what procedure card they want to play -OR- a different procedure not represented by a card (which won't give a +3 modifier to the next dice roll)
+Give the players 5 minutes to familiarise themselves with the procedure cards they've been dealt and ask any questions.
+When the players are comfortable the incident master should ask what procedure card they want to play -OR- a different procedure not represented by a card (which won't give a +3 modifier to the next dice roll).

 <img src="resources/BackdoorsAndBreachesProject.TheShiShiLion.Test.3.jpg" height="100">

 Step 7(I): The incident master should confirm the procedure the players want to play by name.
-The incident master can then click the related card in the incident master (red) dashboard then copy and paste the text that appears in the dialogue into the PowerShell window used to initiate the game.
+IMPORTANT: The incident master doesn't need to remember which method to call against the $game object.
+They can click the related card in the incident master (red) dashboard.
+A dialogue will appear with what command to run.
+They can then copy and paste the command into the PowerShell terminal used to initiate the game.
 Examples of what will appear in the cut-and-paste window follows:

 ```powershell
 # Play first prodedure